-- (b) if the former individual Registrant was a professional licensee engineering or a professional licensee geoscience, the authorized area of practice that was previously identified on the former individual Registrant's licence; - (c) the original discipline of the former individual Registrant's registration; - (d) the municipality, province or state, and country in which the former individual Registrant was based; - (e) the date on which the former individual Registrant was first granted registration; - (f) the date(s) of any - (i) expiration(s) of the former individual Registrant's registration; - (ii) cancellation(s) of the former individual Registrant's registration; or, - (iii) suspension(s) of the former individual Registrant's registration; - (g) any Disciplinary Order(s) respecting the former individual Registrant. - (6) For a Recent Historical Member, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the Recent Historical Member's former professional designation(s); - (b) if the Recent Historical Member held a limited licence to practise professional engineering or geoscience pursuant to the EGA, the authorized area of practice identified on the Recent Historical Member's former licence; - (c) the original discipline of the Recent Historical Member's registration; - (d) the date on which the Recent Historical Member was first granted registration with EGBC; - (e) the date(s) of any: - (i) expiration(s) of the registration or membership of the Recent Historical Member; - (ii) cancellation(s) of the registration or membership of the Recent Historical Member; or, - (iii) suspension(s) of the registration or membership of the Recent Historical Member;
+- (b) if the former individual Registrant was a professional licensee engineering or a professional licensee geoscience, the authorized area of practice that was previously identified on the former individual Registrant's licence; - (c) the original discipline of the former individual Registrant's registration; - (d) the municipality, province or state, and country in which the former individual Registrant was based; - (e) the date on which the former individual Registrant was first granted registration; - (f) the date(s) of any - (i) expiration(s) of the former individual Registrant's registration; - (ii) cancellation(s) of the former individual Registrant's registration; or, - (iii) suspension(s) of the former individual Registrant's registration; - (g) any Disciplinary Order(s) respecting the former individual Registrant as published pursuant to section 11.4 of the Bylaws [Publication of Disciplinary Orders], unless the identity of the Registrant subject to discipline is anonymized in the publication;- - (h) any credentials hearing decision as published pursuant to section 5.19 of the Bylaws [Credentials Hearing on Good Character and Good Repute of an Individual Applicant] unless the identity of the Registrant subject to discipline is anonymized in the publication. - (6) For a Recent Historical Member, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the Recent Historical Member's former professional designation(s); - (b) if the Recent Historical Member held a limited licence to practise professional engineering or geoscience pursuant to the EGA, the authorized area of practice identified on the Recent Historical Member's former licence; - (c) the original discipline of the Recent Historical Member's registration; - (d) the date on which the Recent Historical Member was first granted registration with EGBC; - (e) the date(s) of any: - expiration(s) of the registration or membership of the Recent Historical Member;

-- (f) any Disciplinary Order(s) respecting the Recent Historical Member. - (7) An individual Registrant may apply in writing to the Registrar to have the information listed in subsections (4)(e) to (g) omitted from the Register if the publication if such information would reasonably threaten the safety of the individual Registrant or another person. - (8) The information listed in subsections (4)(k), (4)(l), (5)(e), (5)(f), (6)(e), and (6)(f) must appear on the Register for as long as a Registrant is listed on the Register pursuant to subsections (1) and (2).
+- (ii) cancellation(s) of the registration or membership of the Recent Historical Member; or, - (iii) suspension(s) of the registration or membership of the Recent Historical Member; - (f) any Disciplinary Order(s) respecting the Recent Historical Member. - (7) An individual Registrant may apply in writing to the Registrar to have the information listed in subsections (4)(e) to (g) omitted from the Register if the publication if such information would reasonably threaten the safety of the individual Registrant or another person. - (8) The information listed in subsections (4)(k), (4)(l), (5)(e), (5)(f), (6)(e), and (6)(f) must appear on the Register for as long as a Registrant is listed on the Register pursuant to subsections (1) and (2).